YOUFACTORY/Maker-the-movie---French-subtitles/README.md

 # Maker-the-movie---French-subtitles
-Repository to work on collaboration for translating in french subtitles for Maker the movie, a documentary on the maker movement.
+Repository to collaborate on translating in french subtitles for Maker the movie, a documentary on the maker movement.

-Le Fabshop est en train de traduire les lignes de 546 à 750.
-Le fablab La Rochelle s'occupe de la fin.

-Les volontaires souhaitant aider peuvent se manifester en m'écrivant un mail jean.nelson@youfactory.fr
+Anyone with an improvement to propose to the subtitles is more than welcome to do a pull request.

+If you have a question mail me at jean.nelson@youfactory.fr